Social Media Management: Social Calandars

 Con – Your content can be stale

-Most social media calendars are planned 2 weeks to a month ahead of time.
-The more time that goes by from the time your team developed the calendar the more likely the content can begin to feel stale, or irrelevant.
-Jokes or memes that were funny weeks ago may have outlived their social relevance, and now appear outdated.
+Most social media calendars are planned two weeks to a month ahead of time.
+The more time that goes by from when your team developed the calendar, the more likely the content will begin to feel stale or irrelevant.
+Jokes or memes that were funny weeks ago may have outlived their social relevance and now appear outdated.
 Has anyone heard from honey badger lately?

 Con – TIME TRAP!

-People not in the industry may think that doing social media for an agency or for your company is easy.
-After all, you’re just sitting around on Facebook all day, or reading Tweets, right?
+People not in the industry may think that doing social media for an agency or your company is easy.
+After all, you’re sitting on Facebook all day or reading Tweets, right?
 So designing a social media calendar should be done in a flash!
-The truth is that social media management for an agency/company can be quite time consuming, depending on the interaction your brand has with its audience.
-And when you’re not communicating with customers, your social media team is researching new trends, reading analytics, and writing up reports to help determine the ROI of social media efforts.
-Do you really want them to be spending days on writing up a calendar that will only have to be modified as time goes by?
+The truth is that social media management for an agency/company can be quite time-consuming, depending on the interaction your brand has with its audience.
+And when you’re not communicating with customers, your social media team is researching new trends, reading analytics, and writing reports to help determine the ROI of social media efforts.
+Do you want them to spend days writing up a calendar that will only have to be modified as time passes?

 —-

-There are plenty of pros and cons that can factor in to the benefit or detriment of having a social media editorial calendar.
-The fact remains throughout all of them though: Be prepared.
-An editorial calendar for an inexperienced social media team might be of benefit given their posting is less frequent, less interactive, and more formulaic.
-But an experienced social media manager / team will understand how to post and respond off the cuff.
-Who knows that Kanye and Kim might be doing tomorrow and how it will relate to your business?
+Pros and cons can factor into the benefit or detriment of having a social media editorial calendar.
+The fact remains throughout all of them, though: Be prepared.
+An editorial calendar for an inexperienced social media team might benefit, given their posting is less frequent, less interactive, and more formulaic.
+But an experienced social media manager/team will understand how to post and respond off the cuff.
+Who knows what Kanye and Kim might do tomorrow and how it will relate to your business?
 You can’t plan these things… But your social media manager will know how to handle it.

 Find SEO Inc on Social Media: